wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 * [else and else-if clauses](https://www.w3.org/TR/WGSL/#if-statement)
 * [switch clauses](https://www.w3.org/TR/WGSL/#switch-statement)

+> NOTE: *translate-time attributes* are not allowed in places where removal of the syntax node would lead to syntactically incorrect code.
+The current set of *translate-time attribute* locations guarantees that the code is syntactically correct after specialization.
+This is why *translate-time attributes* are not allowed before expressions.

 ### Update to the WGSL grammar

 The WGSL grammar allows attributes in several locations where *translate-time attribute* are not allowed.
 Conversely, the WGSL grammar does not allow attributes in several locations where *translate-time attribute* are allowed.

-Refer to section [updated grammar](#updated-grammar) for the list of updated non-terminals.
+Refer to section [updated grammar](#updated-grammar) for the list of updated grammar non-terminals.

 1. The grammar is extended to allow *translate-time attributes* before the following syntax nodes:
    * const value declarations